 Isopropyl alcohol is created differently than ethyl alcohol or ethanol.
 Wine, beer, and liquor are fermented and distilled.
 However, rubbing alcohol is produced in a laboratory specifically for sterilization purposes.

 Despite this, some people, especially children, may accidentally consume rubbing alcohol.
-People struggling with chronic alcohol addiction may also drink rubbing alcohol or other types of alcohol, not for human consumption to reach a certain level of intoxication.
+People struggling with chronic alcohol addiction may also drink rubbing alcohol to reach a certain level of intoxication.

 Drinking one 500 milliliter bottle of rubbing alcohol in one 24-hour period is the same as consuming 30 beers.
 One 500 milliliter bottle is the equivalent of almost 17 ounces or just over one pint.
-Additionally, as little as 20 milliliters of rubbing alcohol mixed with water can make someone sick.
+As little as 20 milliliters (1.3 tablespoons) of rubbing alcohol mixed with water can make someone sick.

-The body quickly absorbs rubbing alcohol.
+The body absorbs rubbing alcohol very quickly.
 Approximately 80 percent is absorbed within 30 minutes of ingestion.
 Due to its chemical makeup, isopropanol does not metabolize as well as ethanol in the human body.